AIBG-Vault/Serpent-Showdown/README.md

 - Invalid player IDs will be rejected (must be defined in players.json)
 - The game state is continuously updated and sent to all connected clients
 - The server automatically closes all connections when the game ends
+- The game map is represented as a 2D array with:
+  - Uppercase letters: Snake heads
+  - Lowercase letters: Snake bodies
+  - "A": Apples
+  - null: Empty spaces